 EANNA was Sgatach's father.
 When visiting Eanna's sidh, Fionn mac Cumhaill said he would wed Sgatach for a year.
 However the maid played a magic air on her harp that sent Fionn and his men to sleep.
 They awoke far away from Eanna's sidh, with no means of getting back;

 ERIU was the goddess after whom Eire was named.
 The story goes that she was one of a trio of goddesses who met the sons of Mil Espaine when they landed on the shores of Ireland.
 Eriu promised the invaders that the land would be theirs forever of they agreed to give their names to the land.
 Amherghin said the land would be named Eire.
 Eriu is one of the three faces of Eire's independence (from the UK).
 The other two are Fodla or Fotla and Banbha or Banb.

 Next - 17: Fir Bholg, the Fomorii or Fomhoire and the Harp in Ireland

-Explore the many hidden byways and footpaths of Ulster, drink in the fresh air through your lungs, cast your eyes over wild vistas, high cliffs and mountains, and large skies, flora and fauna.
-Enjoy (don't forget to take a raincoat)!
+Explore the many hidden byways and footpaths of Ulster, drink in the heady mountain and fresh sea air through your lungs.
+Cast your eyes over wild vistas, high cliffs and mountains, and wide skies, flora and fauna.
+Enjoy (don't forget to take your weatherproofs)!